Amelia Darcy, Baroness Darcy (de Knayth)1

 F, #11751, b.
 12 October 1754, d.
 26 January 1784

-Amelia Darcy, Baroness Darcy (de Knayth) was born on 12 October 1754.
-She was the daughter of Robert Darcy, 4th Earl of Holderness and Mary Doublet.1 She married, firstly, Sir Francis Godolphin Osborne, 5th Duke of Leeds, son of Sir Thomas Osborne, 4th Duke of Leeds and Lady Mary Godolphin, on 29 November 1773 at London, England.2 She and Sir Francis Godolphin Osborne, 5th Duke of Leeds were divorced in May 1779.2 She married, secondly, Captain John Byron, son of Admiral Hon.
-John Byron and Sophia Trevannion, on 1 June 1779 at London, England.1 She died on 26 January 1784 at age 29.1
+Lady Amelia Darcy was born on 12 October 1754.3 She was the daughter of Robert Darcy, 4th Earl of Holderness and Mary Doublet.1,3 She married, firstly, Francis Godolphin Osborne, 5th Duke of Leeds, son of Thomas Osborne, 4th Duke of Leeds and Lady Mary Godolphin, on 29 November 1773 at London, EnglandG.4 She and Francis Godolphin Osborne, 5th Duke of Leeds were divorced in May 1779.4 She married, secondly, Captain John Byron, son of Admiral Hon.
+John Byron and Sophia Trevannion, on 1 June 1779 at London, EnglandG.1 She died on 26 January 1784 at age 29.1

-Children of Amelia Darcy, Baroness Darcy (de Knayth) and Sir Francis Godolphin Osborne, 5th Duke of Leeds
+Children of Lady Amelia Darcy and Francis Godolphin Osborne, 5th Duke of Leeds

-Child of Amelia Darcy, Baroness Darcy (de Knayth) and Captain John Byron
+Child of Lady Amelia Darcy and Captain John Byron

 Citations